Cerebellum-Network/docs.cere.network/edp/contributor-journey.md

 # Overview

-As the Cere Network developer community matures, and individual and team contributors level up their skills, bounty difficulty and number of responsiblities will increase, but so will the rewards!
+As the Cere Network developer community matures, and individual and team contributors level up their skills, bounty difficulty and number of responsiblities will increase, along with the rewards!

 The path all EDP participants will follow can be laid out as a simple Contributor's Journey.
-In time, as EDP and the community grow together, more and more bounties will be made available.
-Some will be continusouly available, others will be available for only certain periods.

 It is possible to complete any task on offer, if you already possess the right knowledge.
 We don't want to slow down the pace of innovation, as the harder tasks will usually correspond with importance, as well.
 But our priority is to ensure everyone in the community has equal opportunity to build their knowledge and skills from bottom up.